aubindetrez/implPower/Documentation/CommonProblems.md

 - SystemVerilog if you do `logic a; assign a = something[0:31];` there is no error, even if it is obviously wrong
 - Python: having "Unused function..." warning would be able to catch copy/paste typos
+- SystemC: When implementing Stimulus/Monitor testbench: Declare the same signals 5 times, for DUT, the Monitor, the Stimulus, the vcd and the main.